Introduction to Advanced TV: Key Trends in the OTT Market

 These trends are important to consider for OTT advertising, as marketers will want to focus their attention on the highest reaching players.
 We’ll dive deeper into how to navigate this from a measurement and buying perspective on our next few posts.

-In the meantime, schedule a free consultation with one of our measurement experts to gain more insight on AppsFlyer’s OTT and mobile attribution solutions.
+In the meantime, check out our TV Attribution page or schedule a free consultation with one of our measurement experts to gain more insight on AppsFlyer’s OTT and mobile attribution solutions.

 1 Extreme Reach, “Q2 2018 Video Benchmarks”, U.S., Q2 2018